DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 Confidentiality of Hospitals' patient data

-Hospitals already follow strict medical confidentiality under the Indian Medical Council Professional Conduct Regulations and the Clinical Establishments Act.
-DPDP does not replace these.
-It adds digital teeth to them.
+Hospitals need to follow strict medical confidentiality under the Indian Medical Council's Professional Conduct Regulations and the Clinical Establishments Act.
+The DPDP act imposes additional obligations to hospitals.

 Staff controls mean every doctor, nurse, and receptionist must have role based access.
 A receptionist sees only appointment details.
 A doctor sees full history.
 Log every single access.